jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Alarm-Contacts.md

 **(1) Alarm Group Configuration**

-After selecting the service tree nodes (shown as system nodes in the figure), select [Intelligent Monitoring] - [Monitoring Configuration] in the menu, and you can edit the alarm groups added by default and perform the contact addition and deletion operations on the “Alarm Group Configuration” page.
+After selecting the service tree nodes (shown as system nodes in the figure), select [Intelligent Monitoring] - [Monitoring Configuration] in the menu, and you can edit the alarm groups added by default and perform the contact addition and deletion operations on the "Alarm Group Configuration" page.

 Click **Create**, open the page as shown in the figure.